la2050/archive/_projects/2015/trauma-informed-educational-reform-the-tier-project.md

   action plans.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23820%252Fdisplay%252FTIER.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- The TIER Project is designed to transform public school districts in Los Angeles County into trauma informed educational systems.
-Eighty school districts will participate in the TIER Project’s 2-day training which includes curriculum on trauma, trauma informed evidence based practices, and developing action plans to implement these practices for K-12 classes.
-After the training school districts will receive technical assistance to help implement their action plans.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: